 The west coast of Ireland is dotted with islands – incredibly beautiful, romantic islands.
-Take time to visit; you may find that they end up being the highlight of your visit.
+Take time to visit at least a couple of them.
+You may find that they end up being the highlight of your visit.
 They were for me.

-Here are five incredible Irish Islands – on the west coast of Ireland.
+Described are five incredible Irish Islands – all on the west coast of Ireland.
+My favourite – so far – are the Skellig Islands.

 The Aran Islands